Logistics/Telematics

 "This new tracking feature is amazing!
 Now I have complete control over my fuel.
 I feel like I'm driving more efficiently and saving fuel!"

-Santosh Yadav
+Santosh Kumar

 "The interface is so simple!
 I can easily check my fuel levels.
 Now I don't have to face any problems, and my work has become much easier."